pabangan/Side_Projects/README.md

 # Side_Projects
 Peep the Wiki for documentation!
-A repository filled with miscellaneous programs I've worked on, in Java.
+A repository filled with miscellaneous programs I've worked on.